Jaete/Samurai-Jam/README.md

 # Samurai Game Jam

-This repository serves to make the changelogs during the development of our game for the Samurai Game Jam.
+This repository serves to register the changelogs during the development of our game for the Samurai Game Jam.

 #### Game Jam: https://itch.io/jam/samuraigamejam